A poset representation for stable contracts in a two-sided market generated by integer choice functions: Computational aspects

 Acting so at each step of Stage~0, we eventually obtain a full route $\Tscr_0$, the set $\Rscr$ of all different rotations, and the corresponding sequence $\Pi$ of weighted labeled rotations $(R^{(j)},\tau_{R^{(j)}})$.
 Summarizing explanations concerning complexities, we obtain that \begin{numitem1} to construct $\Tscr_0$, the number of oracle calls is estimated as $O(\bmax|E|^2 N )$, and the number of other operations as $O(\bmax N+N\log N )$ times a polynomial in $|V|$. \end{numitem1}

-Thus, Stage~0 gives the set $\Uscr$ of labeled rotations.
+Thus, Stage~0 outputs the set $\Uscr$ of labeled rotations.
 The aim of other $N$ stages is to establish the partial order $\lessdot$ on $\Uscr$.
 Here $i$-th stage ($1\le i\le N$) finds the set of immediate successors of $i$-th labeled rotation in the sequence $\Pi$.
-For definiteness, denote this labeled rotation as $R[i]^{\ell(i)}$.
+For definiteness, we denote this labeled rotation as $R[i]^{\ell(i)}$.